aj112358/ML_Notes/09_Unsupervised_Learning_Techniques/09_notes.md

 * **mean field variational inference**
 * **black box stochastic variational inference (BBSVI)**

+We leave it to the reader to investigate these concepts more in-depth if they are interested.

 ### 9.2.4 - Other Algorithms for Anomaly and Novelty Detection

+As we know, GMMs work well if your clusters are ellipsoidal in shape.
+Of course, not all the data sets you will encounter in your daily life have such nice shapes.
+As such, SKL offers us many other algorithms for irregularly shaped data sets, which are mainly used for anomaly and novelty instance detection.
+We list them below:

+* **PCA** (*Or any other DR technique with an 'inverse_transform' method*) -> It so happens that reconstruction errors for anomaly instances will be much higher than the reconstruction errors for normal instances.

+* **Fast-MCD (Minimum Covariance Determinant)** -> This algorithm is useful for outlier detection and for cleaning up a data set.
+It assumes that normal instances were all generated from a *single* Gaussian and that outliers were NOT generated from this same Gaussian.
+So, this algorithm is careful to ignore such outliers, which yields a better estimation of the elliptic envelope containing the normal instances.
+We can implement this in SKL via that 'EllipticEnvelope' class.

+* **Isolation Forest** -> This algorithm grows a random forest where each decision tree is grown randomly (select a random feature and random threshold value for splitting).
+Once complete, all the instances are separated and outliers are far from the other instances.
+This is an efficient algorithm to use for high-dimensional data.

+* **Local Outlier Factor (LOF)** ->

 ## - Concluding Remarks